North Las Vegas, Nevada: City management

 The city manager and city attorney are appointed by and report to the city council.
-The city manager's administration consists of an Economic Development Division, Strategic Planning Division, community Outreach Division, Communications and Marketing Division and the following departments: Administrative Services, City Clerk, Community Services and Development, Finance, Fire, Human Resources, Police, Public Works, the North Las Vegas Library District, and Utilities.
+The city manager's administration consists of an Economic Development Division, Strategic Planning Division, community Outreach Division, Communications and Marketing Division and the following departments: Administrative Services, City Clerk, Community Services and Development, Finance, Fire, Human Resources, Parks and Recreation, Police, Public Works, the North Las Vegas Library District, and Utilities.

 The City of North Las Vegas operates an extensive system of open spaces, parks and leisure services.
 The city maintains 34 parks totaling more than 475 acre of developed park land.
 Six of the city's parks feature water amenities, including pools, ponds and spray pads.
 The city also runs two recreation centers.

 In June 2011 the city opened a third recreation center—SkyView Multi-Generational Recreation Center—focused on mufti-generational fitness and recreation.
 It is operated by the YMCA under contract to provide quality amenities and programs for residents of all ages.

 North Las Vegas park officials recently completed 10 mi of regional trails along the Lower Las Vegas Wash and along the Upper Las Vegas Wash.
 These paved trails connect with Southern Nevada's Neon to Nature regional trail system, which is used for hiking, biking and leisurely strolls.

 The North Las Vegas Library District operates three full-service libraries—North Las Vegas Library, Aliante Library and Alexander Library.
 Each offers public access computers, adult and children's programming and meeting rooms in addition to books, downloadable media, DVDs, magazines and newspapers.
 Each also provides wireless connectivity to the Web for patrons who wish to use their electronic devices.

 The North Las Vegas Library, was the city's first library to open in 1966.
 Aliante Library opened to the public in May 2006 adjacent to the Nature Discovery Park, one of the most popular recreation amenities in North Las Vegas.
 Alexander Library, the city's newest state-of-the-art facility, opened in March 2009 and is adjacent to a two-acre park that includes tot lots, shade structures, paved and lighted walking paths and demonstration gardens.